Best Bacon Wrapped Meatloaf

 • Combine ground beef, milk, egg, onion, garlic, bread crumbs, dried parsley, thyme, paprika, Worcestershire sauce, salt, and pepper in a large bowl and mix well with your hands.

-• Add the cheddar cheese and again mix well.
+• Add the cheddar cheese and mix it in thoroughly.

 • Shape the beef mixture into a loaf shape and set it aside.